berkeley-scf/berkeley-scf.github.io/kb/git-auth.md

 ## SSH keys

-To use SSH, you need to put your SSH public key in your GitHub account.
+To use SSH, you need to put [your SSH public key](/kb/ssh-keys) in your GitHub account.
-Your public key file is found in the ~/.ssh directory on a Mac or Linux machine and will generally be a file ending in .pub.
+Your public key file is found in the `~/.ssh` directory on a Mac or Linux machine (or Windows via Git bash or the Windows Subsystem for Linux) and will generally be a file ending in `.pub`.
 Go to
 <https://github.com/settings/keys> and copy/paste your public key from
 the public key file.

 You can then clone a repository using syntax of either of the following
 types: